EOSIO/eos/docs/cleos/how-to-guides/how-to-deploy-a-smart-contract.MD

 * Install the currently supported version of cleos

-* Have access to the wallet which contains the private key of the contract account
+* Unlock the wallet which contains the private key of the contract account

 ## Steps